 Post-graduation work permit

-A PGWP changes your status to a worker, and you can remain in Canada for the same amount of time as your work permit.
+A PGWP changes your status from a student to a worker, and you can remain in Canada for the duration of your work permit.
 You do not need a job offer to apply for a PGWP, and you do not have to work in a specific field or province.

 Eligibility